 - CBT-i Coach - Free cognitive behavioral therapy for insomnia, available for iOS and Android.

-Interested in finding another high quality mental health app, but feeling overwhelmed by all the choices?
-PsyberGuide is a helpful non-profit site developed by UCSF alum and UC Irvine professor Stephen Schueller, PhD, that provides expert reviews on mental health apps (both credibility and user experience) and offers solid recommendations.
+If you are interested in finding mental health apps, please consider using PsyberGuide — a helpful non-profit site developed by UCSF alum and UC Irvine professor Stephen Schueller, PhD, that provides expert reviews on mental health apps (both credibility and user experience) and offers solid recommendations.